sunvone/websocket-inbound-call/README.md

 #### `dtmf`

-Sent to initiate DTMF tone.
+Sent to initiate DTMF tone to the caller.

 **Payload:**

 ```json
 {
   "event": "dtmf",